 Font Size – Caution!
 Closely connected to legibility is its most common yardstick – font size.
 Typically font sizes of 10 point or greater have better than average legibility.
 Now here is the caution.
 Font families can look completely different in the same size: example – Cambridge uses an 8 point Times Semi Bold font for its Concord Reference Bibles.
 This Bible is however more legible than many other Bibles with larger fonts – particularly ‘thinner’ fonts…

 Portable– A Bible that travels well – in a carry-on, back pack or purse.
 Remember that typically Bibles that carry well in a purse are not going to be at the top of the legibility charts.
-Having said that, there are some really great compact Bibles that are amazing legible for their size.
+Having said that, there are some really great compact Bibles that are amazingly legible for their size.

 Note-taking capability.
 You need a Bible that you can take notes in.
 If note-taking is a premium you should be looking at 2 essential features: paper quality and width of margins.
-Some Allan Bible have lined paper in the back of the Bible as well.
-Wide Margin Bibles are typically fairly big Bibles because of the added space for the 1″ + margin space.
+Some Allan Bibles have lined paper in the back of the Bible as well.
+Typically, Wide Margin Bibles are fairly big Bibles because of the added space for the 1″ + margin space.
 Do not expect the text to be more than 8-9 point – i.e. not exceptionally large.
 If the text was large the Bible would be enormous.